 Protecting your business’ brand identity and intellectual property is essential to the long-term success of your business.
 Federal law provides the basis for most intellectual property protection and regulations, but state laws also provide some protection, particularly in regard to unfair business practices or consumer protection laws.

-A copyright is a protection for “original works of authorship fixed in any tangible medium of expression.”
+A copyright is protection for “original works of authorship fixed in any tangible medium of expression.”
 Copyright protection can extend to literature, music, dramatic performances, choreography, photography, motion pictures, and more.

 The areas listed above provide just a sample of the types of business and licensing issues that our clients have faced.

 Our attorneys are well-prepared to handle all of your questions associated with government licenses and permits, as well as any other challenge facing your business.
-Call us at 303-688-0944 to set up a free consultation with one of our knowledgeable business attorneys.
+Call 303-688-0944 to set up a free consultation with one of our knowledgeable business attorneys.